November 30, 2018

 In February 2016, it was announced that Rowland would compete in the series full-time with MP, with whom he finished ninth.

 For the 2017 season, Rowland switched to the DAMS team in the FIA Formula 2 championship.
 The 26-year-old attained an impressive 10 podium finishes during the 2017 season in FIA Formula 2.
 This included securing his maiden victory of the series, and his first with French team DAMS, in a gripping race at the historic Monaco racetrack in May.

 Just two months later, Oliver triumphed in the feature race in Hungary, with this win helping the young driver to his overall third-place finish in the series.

 During this season, the Yorkshireman also secured a role as a development driver for the Renault Sport Formula 1 team, having joined their academy programme in 2015.
 In August 2017, he drove the 2012 Renault Formula 1 car for the first time in Assen, Holland.

-Oliver completed his first official test for the Williams Martini Racing Formula 1 team in Barcelona last May, completing 121 laps in the FW41 car.
-In July 2018, Oliver completed another test for Williams at the Hungaroring circuit notching up 65 laps and gathering valuable driving experience at the highest level.
-Oliver also competed in the Le Mans 24 Hours with Manor LMP1 team and has raced at Silverstone and Barcelona for the Strakka racing team in the Blancpain GT series.
+Oliver changed F1 teams in 2018 and joined Williams Martini Racing Formula 1 team as their official young driver.
+He completed his first official test for Williams in Barcelona in May 2018, completing 121 laps in the FW41 car.
+In July 2018, he completed another test for Williams at the Hungaroring circuit, notching up 65 laps and gathering valuable driving experience at the highest level.
+Oliver also competed in the Le Mans 24 Hours with Manor LMP1 team and raced at Silverstone and Barcelona for the Strakka racing team in the Blancpain GT series.

-His meteoric rise through the ranks of the sport, coupled with a progressive 2018 season, is further evidence that Oliver has the experience, attitude and capability to take the next step on his journey to the elite of motorsport.
+His meteoric rise through the ranks of the sport, coupled with a progressive 2018 season, is further evidence that Oliver has the experience, attitude and capability to take further steps on his journey to the elite of motorsport.